spoke1/identity-automation/README.md

 # identity-automation
-Automation scripts and tools for Microsoft Entra ID, Intune, and Zero Trust.
+Automation scripts and tools for Microsoft Entra ID, Intune and Zero Trust.

 Welcome to **Identity Automation** – a curated collection of scripts and tools for Microsoft Cloud Services.
 This repository is focused on **practical automation** to make identity and access management easier, more secure and audit-ready.